-- Full-spectrum CBD, which contains the full range of cannabinoids extracted from the hemp plant, as well as other natural components such as terpenes
+Full-spectrum CBD contains the full range of cannabinoids extracted from the hemp plant, as well as other natural components such as terpenes.

-- CBD isolate has been refined to isolate the CBD, and does not contain any other components, including other cannabinoids or terpenes
+CBD isolate has been refined to contain only CBD, so it does not include any other components, including other cannabinoids or terpenes.

 All CBD products are different, and not least because of the different types of CBD products, namely full-spectrum CBD, broad-spectrum CBD and CBD isolate.